ed0ard/CS2-Bot-Improver/README.md

 2. Alleviate bot stuck issues
 3. Assign each bot their own agent model, music kit and avatar
 4. Refine bot behavior, allowing them to spam smokes and anti-flash
+5. Make bots smarter and more organized
-5. Change bot names to pro and random players. (the characteristics of each pro player are set according to stats from [HLTV](https://www.hltv.org/))
+6. Change bot names to pro and random players. (the characteristics of each pro player are set according to stats from [HLTV](https://www.hltv.org/))
-6. Remove the prefix from bot names
+7. Remove the prefix from bot names
-7. Tweak game rules to make them more friendly to bots
+8. Tweak game rules to make them more friendly to bots
-8. Add some commands to make the game more fun
+9. Add some commands to make the game more fun

 ## Installation